APPLICATION FAQs

 Your liability release is broad, will you amend it?

-No. Sorry, but we don't make money from vendors who come to our venues, so we're not willing to accept any liability or legal expense related to this arrangement either.
+No. Sorry, but we don't make money off vendors who come to our venues (many venues do), so we're not willing to accept any liability or legal expense related to vendors either.

 APPROVED VENDOR LIST